Golden Legacy: Golden Legacy

 Contacting former Air Force colleague Leo Carty, Fitzgerald commissioned Carty to write and illustrate a comic book story about Toussaint Louverture and the birth of Haiti.
-After some difficulty finding a printer willing to print color comics on black history, Fitzgerald now had to find distribution.
-Shut out of the traditional newsstand distribution system due to the focus on black history, Fitzgerald hooked up with a group of independent distributors called "commission men", who supplied the black community with specialized beauty products and books.
+After some difficulty finding a printer willing to print color comics on Black history, Fitzgerald now had to find distribution.
+Shut out of the traditional newsstand distribution system due to the focus on Black history, Fitzgerald hooked up with a group of independent distributors called "commission men", who supplied the Black community with specialized beauty products and books.
 The result was the first volume of the Golden Legacy Illustrated History Magazine, published in 1966.

 Joan Maynard (as Joan Bacchus), became an early contributor to Golden Legacy.
 She worked with cartoonist Tom Feelings on the Saga of Harriet Tubman volume (issue #2; 1966).
 (She later also wrote and pencilled issues about Matthew Henson [issue #5; 1969] and Joseph Cinqué and La Amistad mutiny [issue #10; 1970].)

 Although the commission men network enabled Fitzgerald to get his comics to his intended audience, he had trouble collecting payment.
-After distributing two issues of Golden Legacy this way, Fitzgerald approached the Coca-Cola Company for assistance.
-He was able to make the case that blacks bought more Coca-Cola per capita than white customers, and that the company should cater more to that audience by supporting his struggling publishing company.
+After distributing two issues of Golden Legacy this way, issues #3–11 of Golden Legacy were published with the assistance of The Coca-Cola Company.
+Fitzgerald approached the Coca-Cola for assistance, making the case that Blacks bought more Coca-Cola per capita than white customers, and that the company should cater more to that audience by supporting his struggling publishing company.
 Beginning with issue #3, Coke purchased many copies of Golden Legacy in bulk (at a volume discount), distributing them to schools, libraries, churches, and organizations such as the NAACP, the National Urban League and Reading Is Fundamental programs.
 With Coke's backing, Fitzgerald was also able to connect with better printing services.

 The contents of Golden Legacy issue #3, on Crispus Attucks and the Minutemen, had already been created by cartoonist Tom Feelings for another publication; the story was adapted into the third volume of the Golden Legacy series, published in 1967.
 African-American historian Benjamin Arthur Quarles, then a professor of History at Morgan State College, was brought on as a consultant, and the issue featured a full-color back cover ad for the Coca-Cola Company featuring photos of African American models.

 Howard Darden became Fitzgerald's art director with issue #7; he also illustrated volumes on Frederick Douglass (issues #7–8; 1969–1970) and ancient African kingdoms (issue #15; 1972).

-Issues #3–11 of Golden Legacy were published with the assistance of the Coca-Cola Company, and the series' final issues enjoyed similar sponsorship from such companies as A&P, AT&T, Avon, the Bowery Savings Bank, Columbia Pictures, Equitable Life, Exxon, McDonald's, Philadelphia Electric, and Woolworth's.
+The series' final issues enjoyed sponsorship from such companies as A&P, AT&T, Avon, the Bowery Savings Bank, Columbia Pictures, Equitable Life, Exxon, McDonald's, Philadelphia Electric, and Woolworth's.

-Golden Legacy's final issue, #16, on the black inventors Lewis Howard Latimer and Granville Woods, was published in 1976.
+Golden Legacy's final issue, #16, on the Black inventors Lewis Howard Latimer and Granville Woods, was published in 1976.